-Any default under the agreements governing our indebtedness, including a default under the Credit Facilities, the 2019-1 Securitization or the 2022-1 Securitization, or other indebtedness to which we may be a party that is not waived by the required lenders or holders thereunder, and the remedies sought by the holders of such indebtedness could make us unable to pay principal, premium, if any, and interest on our Debt Securities and substantially decrease the market value of our Debt Securities.
+Any default under the agreements governing our indebtedness, including a default under the Credit Facilities, the 2022-1 Securitization, or other indebtedness to which we may be a party that is not waived by the required lenders or holders thereunder, and the remedies sought by the holders of such indebtedness could make us unable to pay principal, premium, if any, and interest on our Debt Securities and substantially decrease the market value of our Debt Securities.
 If we are unable to generate sufficient cash flow and are otherwise unable to obtain funds necessary to meet required payments of principal, premium, if any, and interest on our indebtedness, or if we otherwise fail to comply with the various covenants, including financial and operating covenants, in the instruments governing our indebtedness, we could be in default under the terms of the agreements governing such indebtedness.
-In the event of such default, the holders of such indebtedness could elect to declare all the funds borrowed thereunder to be due and payable, together with accrued and unpaid interest, the lenders under the Credit Facilities, the 2019-1 Securitization or the 2022-1 Securitization or other debt we may incur in the future could elect to terminate their commitments, cease making further loans and institute foreclosure proceedings against our assets, and we could be forced into bankruptcy or liquidation.
-If our operating performance declines, we may in the future need to seek to obtain waivers from the required lenders under the Credit Facilities, the 2019-1 Securitization or the 2022-1 Securitization or other debt that we may incur in the future to avoid being in default.
-If we breach our covenants under the Credit Facilities, the 2019-1 Securitization or the 2022-1 Securitization or other debt and seek a waiver, we may not be able to obtain a waiver from the required lenders or holders.
+In the event of such default, the holders of such indebtedness could elect to declare all the funds borrowed thereunder to be due and payable, together with accrued and unpaid interest, the lenders under the Credit Facilities, the 2022-1 Securitization or other debt we may incur in the future could elect to terminate their commitments, cease making further loans and institute foreclosure proceedings against our assets, and we could be forced into bankruptcy or liquidation.
+If our operating performance declines, we may in the future need to seek to obtain waivers from the required lenders under the Credit Facilities, the 2022-1 Securitization or other debt that we may incur in the future to avoid being in default.
+If we breach our covenants under the Credit Facilities, the 2022-1 Securitization or other debt and seek a waiver, we may not be able to obtain a waiver from the required lenders or holders.
 If this occurs, we would be in default and our lenders or debt holders could exercise their rights as described above, and we could be forced into bankruptcy or liquidation.
-If we are unable to repay debt, lenders having secured obligations, including the lenders under the Credit Facilities, the 2019-1 Securitization or the 2022-1 Securitization, could proceed against the collateral securing the debt.
-Because the Credit Facilities, the 2019-1 Securitization or the 2022-1 Securitization have, and any future credit facilities will likely have, customary cross-default provisions, if the indebtedness thereunder or under any future credit facility is accelerated, we may be unable to repay or finance the amounts due.
+If we are unable to repay debt, lenders having secured obligations, including the lenders under the Credit Facilities or the 2022-1 Securitization, could proceed against the collateral securing the debt.
+Because the Credit Facilities or the 2022-1 Securitization have, and any future credit facilities will likely have, customary cross-default provisions, if the indebtedness thereunder or under any future credit facility is accelerated, we may be unable to repay or finance the amounts due.